CBC Cable Railing Requirements

 Cable Rail: Not the best fit for you?

-There are a number of reasons why cable rails may not be the best fit for you; here’s one you may not have considered: according to the California Building Code cable railing requirements, if your cable rails can’t support a 50-lb. weight without bowing, you won’t be up to code.
+There are a number of reasons why cable rails may not be the best fit for you; here’s one you may not have considered.
+According to the California Building Code cable railing requirements, if your cable rail cannot support a 50-lb. weight without bowing, you won’t be up to code.

 The California Building Code requires that residential guardrails have openings such that a sphere 4 inches in diameter (4 3/8 inches at stairways) cannot pass through.
 Various cable rail configurations are often proposed to minimize the rail system’s impact on the view from the deck.

-These systems are often difficult to evaluate because meeting and maintaining the spacing requirement depends on other factors than the distance between the cables, such as the tension of the cables and the anchorage of the cable supports to the deck.
-The purpose of this memorandum is to provide a performance standard which will allow field evaluation of these systems.
+Cable railing systems are often difficult to evaluate because meeting and maintaining the spacing requirement depends on factors other than the distance between the cables, such as the tension of the cables and the anchorage of the cable supports to the deck.